Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 Many pieces of information about someone could cause privacy harms if disclosed.
 For example:

-While data rights alone are not sufficient to satisfy all privacy principles for the Web, they do support self-determination and help improve accountability.
+While data rights alone are not sufficient to satisfy all privacy principles for the web, they do support self-determination and help improve accountability.
 Such rights include:

 The right to correct data about oneself, to ensure that one's identity is properly reflected in a system.